jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 considers a middle ground solution and presents the Eclipse Integrated Computational Environment (ICE) as proof that it is possible to create such a system.
 Specifically, we show
-* an architecture for such a workflow system that satisfies the model of workflows presented below in an extensible way.
+* an architecture for such a workflow system that satisfies such a "limited" workflow model in an extensible way.
-* that such a system can be cross-platform for workstations and simultaneously deployable on the web.
+* that such a system can be cross-platform for workstations, engage distributed resources and alternatively be deployed as a web service.
 * that smart design decisions enable not only authoring code for simulation software, but also make it possible for the system to extend itself, thereby enabling heavy customization.